 Melissa Oil growing and production

 When it comes to essential oil supply, Melissa Oil is often sold as being diluted or as a blend of lemongrass and citronella oils.
 Pure Melissa oil has its own unique properties and aroma.
 The true oil high cost is justified due to its hard production, manual labor involved and of course, its unique benefits and uses.
-It needs around 3.5 to 7.5 tons of plant material to produce just 1 pound of essential oil.
-The final product of this herb, which is very sweet-smelling is a pale yellow liquid with lemon freshly aroma.
+You need around 3.5 to 7.5 tons of its leaves to produce just 1 pound of essential oil.
+The final product of the herb, which is very sweet-smelling, is a pale yellow liquid with lemon freshly aroma.
 If you see somewhere that this oil is selling at very low prices, it means that it is not real Lemon balm oil, that is, is badly produced and doesn’t have the main beneficial properties this oil needs to have.

 As such the only and true Melissa is an expensive but multi-beneficial oil and if you decide to buy it, don’t settle on cheap tricks but rather decide to buy it at proven distribution chains.
 With that in mind, you can taste our own pure Melissa oil and be sure that you get the highest possible quality.